International Museum of Horology

-The International Museum of Horology, Musée international d'horlogerie, is a horological museum in La Chaux-de-Fonds, Switzerland.
+The Musée International d'Horlogerie (abbreviated MIH; International Watchmaking Museum) is a horological museum in La Chaux-de-Fonds, Switzerland.
 It is owned and operated by the city of La Chaux-de-Fonds.

+The museum is dedicated to the study of time and time-measuring instruments, and holds collections of clocks and watches, marine and deck chronometers, automata, and related archives and documentation.

 History

 In 1865 the Watchmaking School of La Chaux-de-Fonds had the idea of putting together a collection of old clocks, which was mainly used for didactic purposes.
 For 35 years, the clocks and watches in the collection were displayed solely for the use of students and teachers, until Maurice Picard, a Jewish French watch-making industrialist gave impetus to the idea of creating a museum.
 The town council was receptive to the idea, and on March 24, 1902, the town authorities signed the foundation deed of the Watchmaking Museum, originally located in the same building as the school.
 The collection gradually grew and the museum was enlarged three times, in 1907, 1952 and 1967.

+In the early 1960s, a study commissioned by the City of La Chaux-de-Fonds and carried out by Georges-Henri Rivière, then director of the International Council of Museums (ICOM), highlighted both the importance of the collections and the need for a new building to present them.
 It eventually became clear that the premises were no longer suitable for a permanent and functional display of the whole collection.
 The Committee of the Museum therefore suggested to the Municipality of La Chaux-de-Fonds that a foundation should be set up with the purpose of promoting the construction of a new building.
+In 1967, the City created the Fondation Maurice Favre to support fundraising, and in 1968 the name Musée International d’Horlogerie was adopted.

-Opened in 1974 under the name of Musée international d'horlogerie, this was characterized by a conception and techniques in the avant-garde of architecture and museography.
+Opened in 1974 under the name Musée International d’Horlogerie, the new building was characterized by avant-garde architectural and museographical concepts and techniques.
+The museum holds a collection of around objects and also develops archival and documentation holdings related to time and its measurement.

+In the regional context, watchmaking and art-mechanics know-how was inscribed in 2020 on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity (France and Switzerland).

 Both Le Locle and its geographical twin town La Chaux-de-Fonds have now been recognised as an UNESCO World Heritage Site, for their horological and related cultural past.

 Tall case clock with multiple complications by Antide Janvier, La Chaux-de-Fonds.

 Marine Chronometer No. 3153 by Breguet & Fils, double barrels, La Chaux-de-Fonds.

 Bracket clock with base by Pierre Jaquet-Droz, La Chaux-de-Fonds.

 Miniature marine chronometer by Ferdinand Berthoud, La Chaux-de-Fonds.